Think Like Your Customer and Boost Sales and Profits

-When we understand our customers true desires it makes our business run almost effortlessly and customer satisfaction will greatly increase.
-But knowing exactly what a customer is thinking is not an easy job.
+When we understand our customer’s true desires, it makes our business run almost effortlessly, and customer satisfaction will significantly increase.
+But knowing what a customer is thinking is not an easy job.
 How can you achieve a greater understanding of your customer?

 Your product or service appeals to a select group of people, so you first have to identify this group.
 What is their typical age, gender, likes, dislikes, buying habits, etc.?
 You might find out this information through:

 Special reports/consumer reports

-2. Now that you have identified your customer, take a day or two to and act like him or her.
-For example:
+Once you have identified your target customer, take a day or two, and act like that person.

 If your research shows, your customer is mainly concerned with cost; as you go through your day, look at things from a cost point of view.
 Ask many questions.
 When you see an ad, ask yourself if the product is worth the price.
 Driving your car, ask yourself, “What is this trip costing me?”

 If your research indicates that your customer is primarily concerned with high quality, then think of things that catch your attention in terms of quality.
 For example, you’re browsing a computer website, and you see many brands.
 Then focus on the known brands and on the quality features and benefits.

 Once you are in the habit of tuning in to your customers’ needs, you will be in “customer mode.”
 This mindset will be reflected in your advertisements, the way you present your product or service, and will positively impact your business.

 The more you understand your customers’ desires, the easier it will be to achieve your business goals!